Fabric Storage: Organize and Store Your Fabric

 I’m always using my fabric and supplies but I also buy more so having some space to put those things away when I stock up is essential.
 When things get too full it’s time to do some stash-busting but if you have absolutely no extra space to begin with your storage system is doomed to fail.

 The more room the better!
-With the systems here I’m showing you how to organize fabric in a farily small space but I’ve upgraded and found more space over time to make storage much easier.
+With the systems here I’m showing you how to organize fabric in a fairly small space but I’ve upgraded and found more space over time to make storage much easier.

-#2 Tip | Storage With Fabric Organizer Boards
+#2 Tip | Fabric Organizer Boards on Bookcase Shelving

-fabric organization closet
+fabric organization ideas

 Tip #3 | Get Fabric Storage Shelves That Work Well and Are Sized Properly